Beckenham Arts Lab – The Creative Hub That Shaped Early David Bowie

 🎤 Event: Beckenham Free Festival (Growth Summer Festival)

-🗒️ Note: Inspiration for ‘Memory of a Free Festival’.
+🗒️ Notes: The festival later inspires the song ‘Memory of a Free Festival’.

 🏛️ Trident Studios, Soho

-🗒️ Notes: Final recordings and overdubs for the album tracks ‘Cygnet Committee’ and ‘Memory of a Free Festival’.
+🗒️ Notes: Final recordings and overdubs are completed for several album tracks, including ‘Cygnet Committee’ and ‘Memory of a Free Festival’.

 📸 Event: Album Cover Photoshoot